pyinstaller/pyinstaller/doc/usage.rst

           on modern versions of macOS, see :ref:`here <macos multi-arch support>`).
-          However, PyInstaller still supports building 32-bit bootloader, and 32-bit/64-bit Python installers are still available from python.org for (some) versions of Python 3.7.
+          However, PyInstaller still supports building 32-bit bootloader, and 32-bit/64-bit Python installers are still available from python.org for (some) versions of Python 3.7 which PyInstaller dropped support for in v6.0.

 Older versions of macOS supported both 32-bit and 64-bit executables.
 PyInstaller builds an app using the the word-length of the Python used to execute it.